alanepontesw/big-data-design-systems/README.md

       ![S3 Pattern3](./images/s3_pattern3.png)
       * Unknown Access Patterns
       ![S3 Pattern4](./images/s3_pattern4.png)
-    * Utils Links
-      * Amazon Storage Class and Cost Optimization[*](https://www.youtube.com/watch?v=wFSv2gSQADI)
   * Cloud Front
     * A content delivery network (CDN) is a system of distributed systems servers (networks) that delivery webpages and other web content to a user based on the geographic locations of the user, the origin of the webpage,and a content delivery server.
     * Key terminologies:
       * Edge Location:
         * This is the location where the content will be cached.
+This is separate to an AWS Region/AZ
       * Origin:
           * This is the origin of all files that the CDN will distribute.
 This can be an S3 Bucket, an EC2 Instance, an Elastic Load Balancer, or Route53
       * Distribuition